Luracast/Restler/public/examples/_013_html/readme.md

 directly accessible as the variable and value inside the template

-This example also show cases the heredoc syntax based simple templating system which is Supported with out any external dependencies
+This example also show cases the heredoc syntax based simple templating system which is Supported without any external dependencies

 Just to show that it is possible to come up with API as well as an App using the same resource and url, you can try the json version of the tasks api using the